stephanbcbauer/standards.catena-x.github.io/docs/internal/how-to-configure-vault.md

 `kubectl --kubeconfig=.kube/cx-vault-admin -n vault exec pod/vault-0 -- /bin/sh vault operator unseal`

-##Display the status of the first instance and note the
+##Display the status of the first instance and note the internal url / ip address of the first node that will be the leader

 `kubectl --kubeconfig=.kube/cx-vault-admin -n vault exec pod/vault-0 -- /bin/sh vault status`